TheRealBenForce/codepipeline-powered-static-website/README.md

 Benefits of this architecture include:

- - Trivial to launch - Can use aws-cli or AWS console (click "launch" above)
+ - Trivial to launch - Can use aws-cli or AWS console (click "launch" above).

  - Maintenance-free - Amazon is responsible for managing all the services used.

- - Negligible cost at substantial traffic volume - Starts off as low as $0.51 per month if running alone in a new AWS account.
-(Route 53 has no free tier.)
+ - Negligible cost at substantial traffic volume - Starts off as low as $0.51 per month if running alone in a new AWS account (Route 53 has no free tier).
 Your cost may vary over time and if other resources are running in your AWS account.

  - Scales forever - No action is needed to support more web site